LapisHusky/dropperutilities/readme.md

   - If you've finished, the run time and real time (time without countdown) is displayed next to it.
   - Otherwise, the current run time and the time you've spent on the current map is displayed next to it.
   - Displays number of ticks taken on the current map or the whole run.
-- Automatic requeuing can be enabled with `!arq` in party chat.
-By default, it will queue another game of Dropper after 50 seconds.
+- Automatic requeuing can be enabled with `/arq`.
+You can configure the amount of time to requeue after, or requeue when you finish.
-- That time can be configured with `!rqt <time in seconds>`, for example `!rqt 60` for 1 minute.
-- `!rpm` can be used to automatically requeue when the bot detects unoptimal speedrun maps.
+- `/rpm` can be used to automatically requeue when the bot detects unoptimal speedrun maps.
 The optimal maps programmed in are `Well, Time, Sewer, Floating Islands, Factory` and `Well, Time, Floating Islands, Sewer, Factory`.
-- `!at <UUID>` can be used to add a trusted user.
+- `/trust add <user>` can be used to add a trusted user.
 Only trusted users can use most bot commands to prevent random users in the party from messing it up.
 The bot's operator (you) is always considered trusted and always has access to every command.
-- `!rt <UUID>` can be used to remove a trusted user.
-You should edit `trusted.txt` and remove their UUID manually there too, the bot does not do this automatically.
+- `/trust remove <user>` can be used to remove a trusted user.
+- `/trust list <user>` can be used to list trusted users.
-- `!rq` can be used to immediately requeue to another game of Dropper.
+- `/q` can be used to immediately requeue to another game of Dropper.
 This is intended for if the bot operator is AFK and a trusted user needs to get out of a laggy/broken lobby.
-- `!to` can be used by another trusted user to get ownership of the party.
+- `!takeownership` can be used by another trusted user to get ownership of the party.
 This is useful if you're the party owner and you're AFK, but a trusted user needs to do something like kick a player.
-- `!la` is used to enable automatic alerts for laggy/flame lobbies.
+- `/la` is used to enable automatic alerts for laggy/flame lobbies.
 These alerts are sent in party chat at the end of the countdown in a game.
 Only cases where the countdown is off-time by more than 1/10th of a second are alerted.
 When the countdown is off-time like this, the end run time will also be inaccurate from Hypixel's end, and it may disqualify runs.

 ## How to use (Standard and easiest method)
 - Note: if you're not on Windows, there's a good chance this won't work for you.
 Currently I'm unable to test the linux build and I don't know how to get the MacOS build working.
 If you know how to get either of those to work, please DM me on Discord: Lapis#7110
-- Download the file from [releases](https://github.com/LapisHusky/dropperpartybot/releases) for your operating system (probably Windows)
+- Download the file from [releases](https://github.com/LapisHusky/dropperutilities/releases) for your operating system (probably Windows)
 - You may move it to a folder, or leave it where it was.
 - Run the .exe file to start the proxy if you're on Windows.
 This program is not officially approved by Microsoft, so Windows may present a security warning.
 You can click More Info and find a Run Anyway button.
 A new window should pop up.
 If everything goes as it should, you should see the text: `Proxy started.
 You may now join localhost in Minecraft.
 Keep this window open in the background.`
 - Add a multiplayer server with the IP `localhost` in Minecraft 1.8-1.18.2.
 Any mods that Hypixel supports, including clients like Lunar Client, are also compatible with this.